 More About ABLE Accounts

 Reflecting on the importance of policies to support the financial independence of people with disabilities, Ollie Cantos, Vice Chair of RespectAbility’s Board of Advisors, noted that “It is imperative that job seekers with disabilities and their advocates learn more about ABLE Accounts.
 Learning how ABLE accounts may be used most effectively and expanding opportunities for enhanced economic self-sufficiency are absolutely imperative.”
+If you are also looking for a good way to save money for your children, then you should look into Shariah-compliant children’s ISAs.

 Last year, RespectAbility published an updated toolkit which included extensive details on how people with disabilities can capitalize on the opportunities created by expanding ABLE Accounts: